 In previous NTCIR Workshops, Patent Classification Subtasks were conducted [4][5].
-In these subtasks, participants were asked to classify Japanese patent applications in terms of the File Forming Term (Fterm) system, which is a classification system for Japanese patent documents.
+In these subtasks, participants were asked to classify Japanese patent applications in terms of the File Forming Term (F-term) system, which is a classification system for Japanese patent documents.
 Here, we are focusing on the classification of research papers in addition to patents.
 The aim of the Patent Mining Task in NTCIR-7 was the classification of research papers written in either Japanese or English in terms of the International Patent Classification (IPC) system, an alternative patent classification system.

 The remainder of this paper is organized as follows.
 In Section 2, we describe some related works.
 In Section 3, we explain the task description.
 In Section 4, we describe the participants of the task.
-In Section 5, we report the evaluation results.
-Finally, we conclude in Section 6.